-The login directory for the iraf account should be \$iraf/local (e.g., /iraf/iraf/local, which will be created when unpacking the sources), rather than the IRAF root directory \$iraf as one might expect.
+The login directory for the iraf account should be \$iraf/local (e.g., /iraf/iraf/local), rather than the IRAF root directory \$iraf as one might expect.
 This is done to provide a work area for local files separate from the main IRAF directory tree, to simplify updates and make it easier to keep track of what has been locally added and what is standard IRAF.
 In any case, make sure that when the IRAF account is set up the login directory is set correctly, or the IRAF environment will not be set up properly, and later problems are sure to result.